 - Deadline for submission is midnight (GMT+02:00)15th of April 2020.

 - We hope to respond to every submission by the 31 July, 2020.
 However, there may be a delay in response time pending the editor’s final decision.

 - Accepted contributors must be available at all times, for correspondence and the editing of their works that may follow.

-- All inquiries should be sent to email@example.com.
-Inquiries sent to the submission email will not be read.
+- Enquiries sent to the submission email will not be read.

-- Inquiries concerning submission status after July will not be entertained.
+- Enquiries concerning submission status after July will not be entertained.

-The anthology will be published by Mystery Books, an imprint of Mystery Publishers Limited (www.mysterypublisherslimited.com), and distributed by African book Collective.
+The anthology will be published by Mystery Books, an imprint of Mystery Publishers Limited (www.mysterypublisherslimited.com), and distributed by African book Collective , UK.